Information paradox and island of covariant black holes in LQG: Radiation entropy on a Fixed Spacetime Background

 We still place the boundary of the observation region at radius $r=b$,

 with $\beta=2\pi/\kappa$ and surface gravity defined as $\kappa = f'(r_{h}) \sqrt{h(r_{h})} /2 = 1/4M$.
 We also obtain the result \eqref{entropyformula}.
 However, the situation may change once we take into account the existence of a minimal area element at $r_{\Delta}$.
 For a dynamical black hole, the ultimate fate seen by an external observer remains uncertain.
 More puzzling, in the case of an eternal black hole, it is unclear whether the time-translated Cauchy surfaces will inevitably intersect the interior at $r=r_{\Delta}$.
 If, at some very late time $t_{\Delta}$, the Cauchy surface does intersect $r_{\Delta}$, this could signal the termination of the linear growth of radiation entropy.
-What follows might instead be a constant entropy associated with a remnant, or a rapidly decaying entropy corresponding to a white-hole transition, as illustrated in Fig.~\ref{tdelta}.
+What follows might instead be a constant entropy associated with a remnant \cite{Giddings:1992,Adler:2001,ChenOngYeom:2015}, or a rapidly decaying entropy corresponding to a white-hole transition, as illustrated in Fig.~\ref{tdelta}.

 The missing information may be preserved in the black hole or come back!
-This seems to suggest that once the singularity is removed, even in a fixed geometry where backreaction of the radiation is neglected, one can still formulate an apparently consistent unitary account of information, although the detailed mechanism remains open to debate.
+This seems to suggest that, even in a fixed geometry where backreaction of the radiation is neglected but the singularity is removed, one can still formulate an apparently consistent unitary account of information, although the detailed mechanism remains open to debate.
+In such models, even if the Central Dogma is violated, at the semi-classical level, information may still be conserved.
+What is lacking is a concrete understanding of how to access or probe the information hidden inside the black hole.